HugoHF/dark_matter/results/Significance.md

 Running this, we get 2 (or something like 2.0000000000000004 and 1.9999999999999996) every time.
 Therefore, it is safe to assume that the proportion is equal to 2 when there is no noise in the signal.

 ## Defining the significance function
 To define the significance function, I used the fact that ideally (without noise), `first peak / significant peak = 2`.
 Taking this as a base, we can define the cost function as `((first peak / significant peak) / 2) - 1`.
-The first term checks the proportion of `first peak / significant peak` from the noisy data with the ideal one.
-Then, I subtract one to make the value when there is no noise equal to 0 and therefore the function is centered around 0.
+The first term checks the value of `first peak / significant peak`, which should be (very close) to 1 in a signal without noise.
+Then, I subtract one to make the value when there is no noise equal to 0 and therefore make the significance function centered around 0.

-To test the function, I created data with different frequencies (2 through) and noise deviations to see how well the function represents the significance of the frequency.
-The code to get the results presented below is the same as the above but with the last line replaced with:
+To test the function, I created data with different frequencies (2 through 9) and different noise deviations to see how well the function represents the significance of the frequency.
+The code to get the results presented below is the same as the above but with the last line replaced with the following two lines:
 ```python
 significance = get_significance(ran, freq)
 print(f'Calculated significance of frequency {freq}: {significance}')